Smart Context

 Limitations

-• Regex-based parsing: The parser uses pattern matching, not a full AST.
+• Regex-based parsing (fallback path): The regex analyzer uses pattern matching, not a full AST.
 It may miss edge cases like deeply nested arrow functions, decorated Python methods, or complex Go interface implementations.
+The tree-sitter path handles these when its grammars are loaded.